VenkataSakethDakuri/Hackathons/Acharya/README.md

 For each subtopic, a specific sequence of agents is executed:

 1.  **Web Page Agent**: First, it researches and writes the core content.
-2.  **Parallel Content Generation**: Once the text is ready, three agents run in parallel, using the text as source material:
+2.  **Parallel Content Generation**: Once the text is ready, four agents run in parallel, using the text as source material:
     -   **Flashcard Agent**: Extracts facts.
     -   **Quiz Agent**: Creates questions.
     -   **Podcast Agent**: Scripts a discussion and converts it into a podcast.
+    -   **Image Agent**: Searches for and downloads relevant images.

 ### Workflow Diagram